martin-brennan/martin-brennan.com/_posts/2015-03-16-mocks-stubs-and-injections-unit-testing-in-angular-js.md

 });
 ```

 You may be wondering about a couple of things in this whole test suite.
 First of all, how am I testing promises, without AJAX calls?
-Secondly, what&#8217;s all this `spy`ing and `stub`ing going on?
+Secondly, what’s all this `spy`ing and `stub`ing going on?
 Read on!

 ## 6. Stubbing and Spying with Sinon